Prof. dr. ir. B.M. (Bert) Weckhuysen

 34. Honorary Professorship at East China University of Science & Technology (Shanghai, China) (2023).
 On November 17, 2023, Professor Bert Weckhuysen was appointed as an Honorary Professor at the School of Chemical Engineering of East China University of Science & Technology (ECUST).
 Professor Xuan Fuzhen, President of ECUST, attended and awarded the Honorary Professorship.

 35. Doctor Honoris Causa from Ghent University (Ghent, Belgium) (2024).
-On March 22, 2024, Professor Bert Weckhuysen will receive an honorary doctorate for his contribution in the field of chemistry, catalysis and analytical sciences.
-Promotores are professors Veronique Van Speybroeck and professor Kevin Van Geem.
+On March 22, 2024, Professor Bert Weckhuysen received on behalf of Ghent University from Rector Professor Rik Van de Walle an honorary doctorate for his outstanding contributions in the field of chemistry, catalysis and analytical sciences with a special emphasis on the development and use of spatiotemporal operando spectroscopy to elucidate the reaction and deactivation mechanisms of important catalytic processes.
+Promotores are professors Veronique Van Speybroeck and Kevin Van Geem.